On the Consistency of Ordinal Regression Methods: Experiments: A novel surrogate for the squared error

 \section{Experiments: A novel surrogate for the squared error}

 While the focus of this work is a theoretical investigation of consistency, we have also conducted experiments to study a novel surrogate suggested by the results of the last section.
 There, we constructed a surrogate that is consistent with any loss function that verifies an admissible criterion.
-One example of such loss function is the squared error,

-One of the byproducts of Theorem~\ref{thm:main_thm} is that this surrogate is consistent with respect to the squared error:
+In particular, Theorem~\ref{thm:main_thm} applied to the squared loss yields the following consistent surrogate:

+In principle, any binary loss function can be used for $\varphi$, although in the experiments we set it to the hinge loss function.
 To the best of our knowledge, this is a novel surrogate.
-We compare the cross-validation error of this surrogate on different datasets against the least squares surrogate:

-where $\beta \in \RR$ and prediction is given by rounding to the closest integer.
+We compare the cross-validation error of this surrogate on different datasets against the least squares surrogate (for which we proved consistency in~\S\ref{scs:squared_error}) where $\beta \in \RR$ and prediction is given by rounding to the closest integer.
 In both cases, we consider linear decision functions, i.e.

-In each case, the optimal values of $w, \theta$ where found by minimizing the empirical surrogate risk.
+In each case, the optimal values of $w, \theta$ were found by minimizing the empirical surrogate risk.
 For the training sample $\{(x_1, y_1), \ldots, (x_n, y_n)\}$, $x_i \in \RR^p$, it yielding the following optimization problems for GAT and least squares, respectively:

 The different datasets that we will consider are described in~\citep{Keerthi2003} and can be download from the authors website\footnote{\url{http://www.gatsby.ucl.ac.uk/~chuwei/ordinalregression.html}. }.
 We display results for the 9 datasets of SET I using the version of the datasets with 5 bins, although similar results were observed when using the datasets with 10 bins.
 Given the small dimensionality of the datasets (between 6 and 60) and the comparatively high number of samples (between 185 and 4000), we did not consider the use of regularization.